riblack/linux-sysadmin-scripts/VIM.md

 Note: Please be careful with the force (!) operator.
 If I catch you using combinations with force (!) as common practice then please know this, I will find you.

+## Read Only Mode

 Vim Read Only Mode

 Also worth noting is that vim has a "read only" mode if you want to use vim features (line numbers, !grep, etc) but don't want to risk damaging a file.
 I love using the vim editor to look at things because the interface is familiar and I have access to tools such as grep, sed, awk, sort, uniq, etc. I make sure to use -R (read only mode) when looking at files I don't intend to make a change to - as a sysadmin this also shows to anyone looking at my history that I'm just looking and not touching:

 vim -R 	Open the file(s) as read only.
 Example: vim -R README.txt

-Commands
+## Note - Line Numbers

+:set nu 	turn on line numbers
+:set nonu 	turn off line numbers

+## Note - Unhighlight Items

+:nohls 	unhighlight items due to your last search (or sed command) :set nohls 	turn off highlighting (this session only - not permanent) :set hls 	turn on highlighting (this session only - not permanent)

+## Note - Undo and Redo

+u 		undo previous actions
+ctrl + r 	redo previous undo

+## Vim Commands and Specifying Content

 There are a lot of actions that can be performed, including internal commands and external commands.
 Often you begin by specifying the lines to operate on.
 I know of three choices 1) % all lines, 2) visual selection using one of the v keystrokes, or 3) specifying a range via line numbers.

-Note - Line Numbers:

-:set nu 	turn on line numbers
-:set nonu 	turn off line numbers
+### Visually Specify Content

 If you will be visually selecting content then begin with one of the v keys, then begin command mode (:)